Commissioned salespeople are often used to mitigate costs and incentivize sales within an organization. While…

 The organizational vehicle of the business you purchase will have tax implications.
-If you buy a sole proprietorship you normally acquire its assets.
+If you buy a sole proprietorship, you normally acquire its assets.
 This includes its inventory, equipment, leases, customer lists and so on.
 The purchase price allocated to each asset (or asset group) will determine your cost basis for tax purposes.
-Depending on the type of assets acquired, a portion of the cost basis can be deducted in current and subsequent periods at various rates against future profits of the business.
+Depending on the type of assets acquired (and the purchase price allocations), a portion of the cost basis can be deducted in current and subsequent periods at various rates against future profits of the business.
 This future deduction will provide a significant tax shield against future profits.
 However, the purchase price allocation may also significantly impact the amount of taxes owed by seller.

 It is advantageous to have your accountant involved in the negotiation of the purchase agreement as the allocation of the purchase price of the assets can sometimes render a more favorable result to one of the parties given an alternate allocation.
 To avoid potential problems with the CRA, the parties should negotiate the final purchase price and allocation to be reflected in the purchase agreement.
 Your accountant can provide valuable advice and assistance in determining an appropriate allocation methodology.